Al Hirschfeld Theatre: 1990s to present

 The Al Hirschfeld reopened on November 23, 2003, with a revival of the musical Wonderful Town; it ran for 497 performances.
 After Binger died in 2004, Landesman bought the Al Hirschfeld and Jujamcyn's four other theaters in 2005, along with the air rights above them.
 Jordan Roth joined Jujamcyn as a resident producer the same year.
 The musical Sweet Charity opened at the Al Hirschfeld in May 2005 after nearly being canceled, staying for 297 performances.
 In 2006, some of the air rights above the Al Hirschfeld were sold to two developers as part of a special zoning provision.
 The musical The Wedding Singer opened in 2006 and ran for 285 performances, followed in 2007 by Curtains for 511 performances.
 A musical version of A Tale of Two Cities had a short run in 2008, while the musical Hair opened the next year with 519 performances.
 In 2009, Roth acquired a 50 percent stake in Jujamcyn and assumed full operation of the firm when Landesman joined the National Endowments of the Arts.

 Elf the Musical opened at the Al Hirschfeld in late 2010 for a limited run, followed in 2011 by a revival of How to Succeed in Business Without Really Trying.
 Next, the play Fela! had a limited revival at the Al Hirschfeld in July 2012, and Elf the Musical was revived again that November.
 The musical Kinky Boots opened at the theater in April 2013, ultimately running for 2,507 performances over six years.
 The next show to occupy the Al Hirschfeld was the musical Moulin Rouge!, which opened in 2019.
 Moulin Rouge! achieved the box office record for the Al Hirschfeld Theatre, grossing $2,716,892 over nine performances for the week ending December 29, 2019.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 It reopened on September 24, 2021, with Moulin Rouge! returning.
-Jujamcyn and Ambassador Theatre Group agreed to merge in early 2023; the combined company would operate seven Broadway theaters, including the Al Hirschfeld.
+Jujamcyn and Ambassador Theatre Group (ATG) agreed to merge in early 2023; the combined company would operate seven Broadway theaters, including the Al Hirschfeld.
+In July 2023, Jordan Roth sold a 93 percent stake in Jujamcyn's five theaters, including the Al Hirschfeld Theatre, to ATG and Providence Equity.